stellar-deprecated/docs/learn/integration-guides/compliance-protocol.md

    From this it gets BankA's ENCRYPTION_KEY and SIGNING_KEY
  - BankB verifies the signature on the Auth Request was signed with BankA's SIGNING_KEY
  - BankB does its sanction check on Aldi.
 This determines the value of `tx_status`.
- - BankB makes the decision to reveal the KYC info of Bogart or not based on the following:
+ - BankB makes the decision to reveal the AML info of Bogart or not based on the following:
    - Bogart has made their info public
    - Bogart has allowed BankA
    - Bogart has allowed Aldi
    - BankB has allowed BankA
  - If none of the above criteria are met, BankB should ask Bogart if he wants to reveal this info to BankA and accept this payment.
 In this case BankB will return `info_status: "pending"` in the Auth request reply to give Bogart time to accept the payment or not.
- - If BankB determines it can share the kyc info with BankA, it uses BankA's ENCRYPTION_KEY to encrypt Bogart's info and sends this encrypted dest_info back with the reply.
+ - If BankB determines it can share the AML info with BankA, it uses BankA's ENCRYPTION_KEY to encrypt Bogart's info and sends this encrypted dest_info back with the reply.

 See [Auth Request](#Auth Request) for potential return values.